firsttris/snom-xml/README.md

 3. You'll be redirected back to the application with a success message
 4. The token will be saved locally and used for future requests

+### Admin Dashboard

+The server includes a web-based dashboard for management:

+1. Access the dashboard at `http://localhost:3000/` in your browser
+2. View authentication status with Google at a glance
+3. See how many contacts are currently loaded
+4. Re-authenticate if necessary with one click
+5. View the full phonebook XML directly from the dashboard

+This dashboard is especially useful for system administrators who need to monitor or troubleshoot the service without technical knowledge.

+### Google Contacts Synchronization

+The server provides comprehensive Google Contacts integration:

+- **Full contact synchronization** - Names and phone numbers are retrieved
+- **Pagination support** - Handles large contact lists (thousands of contacts)
+- **Phone number formatting** - Automatically cleans up phone numbers for Snom compatibility
+- **Type mapping** - Maps Google contact types (mobile, home, work) to Snom types
+- **Token management** - Handles OAuth token refresh automatically

 ### Configure Your Snom Phone

 1. Access your Snom phone's web interface